life-elixir/LiveTrading/README.md

 advice, perform as an adviser to any entity or plan related to the Employee Retirement Income Security Act of 1974, as amended, give advice in a fiduciary capacity or individual retirement account, or individual retirement annuity regarding the materials in this repository.
-Eonum is not responsible for the individual retirement or other investors, and all financial questions/concerns should be referred to financial advisor or other fiduciary unrelated to Eonum about whether any investment idea, strategy, product or service described may be appropriate for your situations.
+Eonum is not responsible for the individual retirement or other investors, and all financial questions/concerns should be referred to financial adviser or other fiduciary unrelated to Eonum about whether any investment idea, strategy, product or service described may be appropriate for your situations.
 All investments include risk accompanied by loss of principal.
 Eonum makes no guarantees as to the completeness or precision of the ideas claimed on the repository.
 The viewpoints are subject to change and may have become unreliable for multiple